Classifying Fano 4-folds with a rational fibration onto a 3-fold: Special rational contractions

+Let $p\in\Delta$ be such that $f^{-1}(p)$ has two components, and let $q\in f^{-1}(p)$ be the singular point of the fiber.
 Then $X$ is singular at $q$ if and only if $\Delta$ is singular at $p$. \end{remark} \begin{proof} The statement being local on $Y$, we can assume that $Y$ is affine and that $X\subset Y\times\pr^2$ is defined by the equation

 where $y=(y_j)$ are local coordinates on $Y$ at $p$, $a_i\in\ol(Y)$, and $(x_0:x_1:x_2)$ are coordinates on $\pr^2$.
 We can also assume that $f^{-1}(p)$ has equation $x_1^2+x_2^2=0$, so that $a_{11}(p)=a_{22}(p)=1$ and $a_{ij}(p)=0$ for all other indices.
 Then $f^{-1}(p)$ is singular at $q_0=(1:0:0)$, and $q=(p,q_0)$.